bnmnetp/NewServer/README.rst

 ------------
 #.  ``pip install -U -r requirements.txt``
 #.
 Download web2py.
 Copy the ``gluons`` directory to the package root, so it can be imported.
+#.
+Edit `config.py` to set the web2py credentials for your database.

 Running
 -------